TimVGithub/Pokopia-Comfort-Optimizer/README.md

 # Pokopia Habitat Comfort Optimizer

-A vanilla JavaScript optimization utility designed to calculate the best items for habitats based on pooled Pokémon favorite categories[cite: 7].
+A vanilla JavaScript optimization utility designed to calculate the best items for habitats based on pooled Pokémon favorite categories.

 ## Data Schema Requirements

-The JavaScript functions expect two arrays of objects[cite: 7].
-If you are pulling this from a MySQL database via PHP, you can echo the data as JSON directly into `allPokemon` and `allItems` on page load[cite: 7].
+The JavaScript functions expect two arrays of objects.
+If you are pulling this from a MySQL database via PHP, you can echo the data as JSON directly into `allPokemon` and `allItems` on page load.

 ### Pokémon Object Schema
 ```JSON